tkf/compapp/doc/source/executables.rst

 plugins are compared.

 Executables with `.SubDataStore` require parent executable.
-It fits well with `.DataLoader` since just loading data is useless.
+It fits well with `.Loader` since just loading data is useless.
 It also fits well with `.Plotter` since it is a data sink, i.e., it needs data for plotting.
-Since `.Plotter` needs some external :term:`data source`, it makes sense that it is not a subclass of `.Application`.
+Since `.Plotter` needs some external :term:`data source`, it makes sense that it is not a subclass of `.Computer`.

 .. list-table::